 First-year COLA students are invited to take part in a COLA Residential Learning Community (RLC) in Alexander Hall.
 This RLC will provide individualized academic and career support that includes programming and resources to help you build community during the transition to UNH and COLA.
 The COLA RLC is a great way to feel connected and find friends within your classes and residence hall.
 Undeclared students will have access to special programming to help you on your path toward choosing a major.

 COLA occupies seven buildings that connect all the main areas of campus.
-Hamilton Smith Hall, which underwent a major renovation just a few years ago, is at the heart of the campus on Main Street, housing the English and philosophy programs.
+Hamilton Smith Hall, which underwent a major renovation just a few years ago, is at the heart of the campus on Main Street, housing the English, justice studies, philosophy, and women's and gender studies programs.
 Murkland Hall, located right next to the library, houses languages, classics and humanities programs, as well as the College’s Dean’s Office.
 On the backside of the campus, the Paul Creative Arts Center holds everything arts — fine arts, art history, music, theatre and dance.
 Down the street from Paul Arts are Horton Hall and McConnell Halls, located across from each other, where many of our social science programs are housed: communication, history, international affairs, neuroscience and behavior, political science, psychology and sociology.
-Our anthropology, geography and women’s and gender studies programs live in Huddleston Hall on one end of Main Street, while education programs live in Morrill Hall on the other end.
+Our anthropology and geography programs live in Huddleston Hall on one end of Main Street, while education programs live in Morrill Hall on the other end.

 The College houses six digital labs for hands-on learning.
 These include a digital photography lab, a digital design lab, a journalism lab, a digital writing lab, a technical writing lab and a communication media lab.
 These labs provide access to discipline-specific equipment from DSLR cameras to digital voice recorders, projectors to lighting kits.
 Equipment loan is limited to students based on major, to ensure adequate access for all students within each majors.
 However, the labs have open hours during which they are accessible to all COLA students, regardless of major.
 There are over 45 open lab hours across all COLA labs per week.
 These lab hours provide access to desktop workstations loaded with creative software tools, including the Adobe Creative Cloud Suite.